afpaiva/WordPress_ListUsers_Test/README.md

 # AFP List Users

 This is a test proposed by Inpsyde.
-This files are only accessible by me and *jobs@inpsyde.com*.
-If other access is needed, please contact me: *andrepaiva.arq@gmail.com*.

 ## Installation